javaeews/cassandra-mongo/PRESENTATION.md

 ##### Control connection - dedicated DriverChannel instance to:
 > - listen for server-side protocol events(topology events (NEW_NODE, REMOVED_NODE) and status events (UP, DOWN) )
 > - way to query system tables

-##### Metadata manager
-> -  responsible for maintaining the contents of `session.getMetadata()`
-> -  follows the confined inner class pattern to ensure that all refreshes are applied serially, from a single admin thread

 ##### Topology monitor
 > Abstracts how we get information about nodes in the cluster